-And Independent Auditors' Report thereon Year ended December 31, 2021
+And Independent Auditors' Report thereon

 MANAGEMENT RESPONSIBILITY FOR FINANCIAL REPORTING

 The accompanying financial statements of Pender Private Investments Inc. are the responsibility of management.
 They have been prepared in accordance with International Financial Reporting Standards.
 PenderFund Capital Management Ltd. (the "Manager") has developed and maintains a system of internal controls to provide reasonable assurance that all assets are safeguarded and to produce relevant, reliable and timely financial information, including the accompanying financial statements.